(Located at Pier 5, Inner Harbor, Baltimore, MD – Oldest screwpile lighthouse in Maryland – Revised 5/27/2020)

 1855: Light station established at the mouth of the Patapsco River.
 Second screwpile built on the bay – unique circular design 40 feet in diameter and made of cast-iron.
 Nearby Bodkin Light decommissioned.

 1884: Foundation pile damaged by moving ice.
 790 cubic yards of riprap added to absorb future attacks by ice.

 1918: Keeper Benjamin D. Preston & John L. Ennis are awarded the efficiency pennant in 1918

 1933: Last civilian Keeper Thomas J. Steinhise receives Congressional Medal for Heroism for rescuing the five-man crew of the sinking tug Point Breeze during nor’ easter.

-1988 Coast Guard donates light to city of Baltimore.
+1988: Coast Guard donates light to the city of Baltimore.
 Derrick & barge move the 220-ton structure seven miles north to Pier 5, Inner Harbor.

 Restoration begins with help from Steinheise family.

-2008 BMM merges with USS Constellation Museum.
+2008: BMM merges with USS Constellation Museum.
 Lighthouse becomes part of Historic Ships in Baltimore.
-LCF retains office in lighthouse.
+LCF retains an office in the lighthouse.

 Source: Bay Beacons by Linda Turbyville